bismuthfoundation/Hack-with-BIS/01-Concepts/Transaction.md

 # Bismuth Transactions explained

-Since Bismuth uses a custom bloc and transaction structure, that requires some background doc.
+Since Bismuth uses a custom block and transaction structure, that requires some background doc.

 ## Transaction structure